-Upon the Union's filing of a Third Party Data Sharing agreement with the HR Department, the City shall provide electronically, at no cost, a list of unit members which includes the following: Emp ID, First Name, Last Name, Initial, Deduct, Service Date, Dept ID, Department, Job Title, Job Locator Code, Mailing Address, City, State, Zip, Home Phone, Work Phone, active Union deduction, and a list of Unit 3 employees who have left the unit.
+Upon the Union's filing of a Third Party Data Sharing agreement with the HR Department, the City shall provide electronically, at no cost, a list of unit members which includes the following: Emp ID, First Name, Last Name, Initial, Deduct, Service Date, Dept ID, Department, Job Title, Job Locator Code, Work Location, Mailing Address, City, State, Zip, Home Phone, Work Phone, active Union deduction, and a list of Unit 3 employees who have left the unit.
 (This includes unit members who retire, promote, quit, are terminated, or pass away).
+The City shall provide the Union a list of all Unit 3 vacancies monthly.
 Any and all information furnished by the City shall be used by the Union solely for the purpose of communicating with unit members, other legitimate union purposes, and shall not be shared with any other individual or organization.

-G. The Union shall be allowed \$14,000, reimbursable to the Union by the City each M.O.U. year, for designated members of the local to attend schools, conferences, workshops and training to develop skills in effective member representation, conflict resolution techniques, labor-management cooperation, and other employee relations areas that promote cooperative and harmonious relationships.
+G. The Union shall be allowed \$14,000, reimbursable to the Union by the City each fiscal year, for designated members of the local to attend schools, conferences, workshops and training to develop skills in effective member representation, conflict resolution techniques, labor-management cooperation, and other employee relations areas that promote cooperative and harmonious relationships.
 The Union will submit receipts for reimbursement by the City.
-If the entire \$14,000 is not used in the first year of the M.O.U. the balance will carry over into the second year not to exceed \$28,000 during the term of this M.O.U.
-Funds not used by the end of the M.O.U. will expire.
-As a result of COVID-19 AFSCME Local 2960 was not able to attend trainings or the AFSCME International Convention in 2020.
-Due to this the parties agree to hold over the funds in Article 1, Section 1-3G until June 30, 2022. (this language will be removed after Fiscal Year 2021 expires)
+If the entire \$14,000 is not used, the balance will carry over into the next fiscal year; however, the total fund balance must not exceed \$28,000, and any funds in excess of \$28,000 will expire.